OccupyWallStreet/nycga4/wp-content/plugins/tweet-blender/readme.txt

 Better than Twitter's own widgets - Tweet Blender is tag-aware and has support for multiple authors, lists, hashtags, and keywords all blended together.
 The plugin can show tweets from just one user or a list of users (as all other Twitter plugins do); however, it can also show tweets for a topic which you can define via Twitter hashtag or keyword.
 But there is more!
 It can also show tweets for multiple authors AND multiple lists AND multiple keywords AND multiple hashtags all blended together into a single stream.

-Version 3 added a new widget that *automatically shows tweets relevant to your blog post* by taking post's tags and using them as keywords for Twitter search.

 Submit ideas, ask questions, or report problems on the [GetSatisfaction.com community site for Tweet Blender widget](http://getsatisfaction.com/tweet_blender "Get Satisfaction!")

 Follow [Tweet Blender on Twitter](http://twitter.com/tweetblender "@tweetblender")  to keep up to date on bug fixes and releases and join the conversation using [#tweetblender](http://search.twitter.com/search?q=%23tweetblender "#tweetblender") hashtag

 = Features =
+* Checkboxes on the archive page allowing to see archive for just some of the sources
-* NEW: fully localizable!
+* Fully localizable!
 Russian translation available as of 3.3.6, more languages coming soon (please get in touch if you can help)
-* NEW: ability to apply filtering to lists e.g. @tweetblender/testlist|plugin will pull all tweets from that list that contain word "plugin"
+* Ability to apply filtering to lists e.g. @tweetblender/testlist|plugin will pull all tweets from that list that contain word "plugin"
-* NEW: ability to get Cache Manager addon ($) that allows to backup/restore cache and delete individual tweets
+* Ability to get Cache Manager addon ($) that allows to backup/restore cache and delete individual tweets
 * If you use custom field "tb_tags" for a post its value overrides actual tags and gets used by Tweet Blender for Tags widget (requested by Thomas P via GetSatisfaction)
 * Support for non-English hashtags and filter words
 * A filter that allows to filter out tweets that are from different screen names but have exactly same content